National Seclusion and Restraint Project

 Core Reference Group (CRG)

-The Commission has formed a Core Reference Group (CRG) of experts that includes people with lived experience and their families, clinicians and people working in services, as well as human rights, legal and disability advocates.
+In 2013, the Commission formed a Core Reference Group (CRG) of experts which includes people with lived experience and their families, clinicians and people working in services, as well as human rights, legal and disability advocates.

 View a list of the CRG members